Fact check: This document does not relativize the Holocaust!

 A document that Holocaust deniers use to relativize the number of victims keeps popping up on social media.
 The Arolsen Archives are cited as one of the sources.
 The document is genuine and comes from the Special Registry Office in Bad Arolsen.
 It lists the numbers of death certificates issued upon application for prisoners from concentration camps, such as Dachau, Buchenwald, and Bergen-Belsen.
 The figures do not include the millions of Jews murdered in extermination camps like Auschwitz-Birkenau or those who died in mass shootings.

 The Holocaust is one of the most well-researched historical events.
-There is widespread agreement among scholars that six million Jews were murdered during the Nazi era.
+According to current estimates, around six million Jews were murdered.
+This number is the result of extensive academic research undertaken since the 1940s.
 Neither the Arolsen Archives nor the Special Registry Office in Arolsen are authorized to confirm or substantiate this figure.
+There is no comprehensive list of the victims of Nazi mass murder.
 The document dated January 16, 1984, is regularly cited by Holocaust deniers.
 It provides information on the number of prisoners murdered in German concentration camps for whom death certificates were issued retrospectively by the Special Registry Office.
 Set up in 1949, the Special Registry Office in Bad Arolsen is the only body authorized to issue death certificates for people who died under these circumstances.

 Every death certificate requires lengthy research